tomverbeure/color3/README.md

 >  banks 4, row 12, and column 8.
 Then I'm using ALTPLL to generate the 133MHz clock needed using
 >  a multiplication factor of 16 and division of 3.

-# FTDI232RL
+# FT232RL

-The board has unpopulated sockets for a USB connector, and an FTDI232RL chip.
+The board has unpopulated sockets for a USB connector, and an FTDI FT232RL chip.
 Having this would make this board even more useful as a general purpose development board.

+# TMP75 (speculative)

+According to one commenter on the Taylor Killian blog post that started it all, there is an empty socket on the board that can be used to populated with a TMP75 temperature sensor.
+According to the TMP75 datasheet, this sensor has an 8-pin package.
+On my board, there is an empty 8-pin footprint called U10 that is located right next to the empty U15 footprint of the FT232RL, so I assume that this is where the sensor would go.

 # Resources